 Fund Financial Statements.
-The fund financial statements provide information about the School District's funds including its fiduciary funds and blended component unit.
-Separate statements for each fund category-governmental and fiduciary-are presented.
+The fund financial statements provide information about the School District's funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-All remaining governmental funds are aggregated and reported as nonmajor funds.

 The School District reports the following major governmental funds: